mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/docker.md

 That's it.
 MindsDB should automatically start the Studio on your default browser.

 !!! info "Publish ports"
     Note that you must publish a container’s port to the host `-p 47334:47334`, which is used by the MindsDB GUI and HTTP API.
-Also, to use MindsDB MySQL API or MongoDB API, publish `-p 47335:47335 -p 47336:47336` ports too
+Also, to use MindsDB MySQL API or MongoDB API, publish `-p 47335:47335 -p 47336:47336` ports too.

+!!! warning "MKL Issues"
+	Note that If you experience issue related to MKL or if training process does not finish please run this command: